Canada Day full of family activities, special exhibits, Canadian food

 The Canadian Museum for Human Rights (CMHR) is glowing red from its roots to its tower all this week, as Canada gears up to celebrate the 150th anniversary of Confederation.

-The CMHR is one of over 80 iconic buildings and locations across Canada to Light Canada Red.
+The CMHR is one of over 80 iconic buildings and locations across Canada to Light Canada Red - will open in a new tab.
 The Israel Asper Tower of Hope glows maple-leaf red every night through July 1, while red stripes of floodlights illuminate exterior walls of the "roots" leading to each Museum entrance.
 Everyone is invited to take a selfie in front of the CMHR and share it on social media using #redandwhite and #Canada150, or #150AtCMHR.

 Visitors on July 1 who adorn themselves in red and white, sing the national anthem or otherwise display their Canadian pride will be admitted into the Museum's galleries for $5.
 Admission for children 7 and under is free.
 The Museum will be open on Saturday from 10 a.m. until 7 p.m.